iszsp/iszsp/README.md

 - :sunglasses: Taking [Mtech's Software Quality Assurance Course](https://mtec.edu/programs/software-quality-assurance/)
 - :boom::tada: Graduating from High School and Mtech in May
 - :heart: I Love Tech and Math
-- :calendar: Looking for part-time work currently and full time starting May
+- :calendar: Looking for part-time work currently and full time starting May within the tech / software industry
+- Fun fact: I have been snowboarding over 25 days so far this season :snowboarder::snowflake:
 - [LinkedIn](https://www.linkedin.com/in/nyle-larsen-30b3071b0/)

 ### What I want to learn / get better at / go into